tmllab/2025_CVPR_JailNTL/README.md

 ```
 python src/ntl_pretrain.py -s <authorized-domain> -t <unauthorized-domain>
 ```
-✨ We also provide model files in **Google Drive** (coming soon) which were pretrained on our demo pre-split datasets.
+✨ We also provide model files in [Google Drive](https://drive.google.com/drive/folders/1pDrar1Hqwo9ksX6ElszZ4mK_waOhLzZn?usp=drive_link) which were pretrained on our demo pre-split datasets.
 You can save them to `./saved_models/`.

 💡 We use [`wandb`](https://wandb.ai/site) to organize experiments and record resutls.
 Config files for training NTL are stored in `./config/pretrain/<domain-pair>.yml`.**Important Args** are illustrated as belows:
 - `task_name`: {`tNTL`/`tCUTI`} for pretraining by using different NTL methods on the source & target domains.